DemisR/workshop-kubernetes/02-Kubernetes-objects.md

 ## DaemonSet
 A DaemonSet **ensures that all (or some) Nodes run a copy of a Pod**.

+Usefull for monitoring hosts or collect logs for example.

 ## StatefulSet
 <!-- .element: class="fragment" data-fragment-index="1"-->
 StatefulSet is the workload API object used to <!-- .element: class="fragment" data-fragment-index="1"--> **manage stateful applications**.